Minnesota Construction Accident Lawyers

 TYPES OF CONSTRUCTION SITE ACCIDENT CLAIMS

-When you are injured on the job and receive workers compensation benefits, you are limited in other claims you can bring, e.g. pain and suffering, loss of other activities.
+When you are injured on the job and receive workers compensation benefits in MN, you are limited in other claims you can bring against your employer or co-employees, e.g. pain and suffering, loss of other activities.
 However, there are certain situations where you can obtain additional compensation from other parties that may have been at fault in causing your construction site injury.
 Our top MN lawyers have experience representing construction workers in these types of claims.
-There may be a claim against a subcontractor or a general contractor in certain circumstances, or possibly even the property owner.
+You may have a claim against a subcontractor or a general contractor in certain circumstances, or possibly even the property owner.
 Our MN work accident attorneys have also pursued claim for construction site injuries against the landowner or equipment maker.

 HOW TO PURSUE A CONSTRUCTION SITE INJURY CASE IN MINNESOTA